arvindpz/st/README.md

 sudo make install
 ```
 ### Requirements
-1. It uses [JetBrains Mono font](https://www.jetbrains.com/lp/mono).
+1. I use [JetBrains Mono font](https://www.jetbrains.com/lp/mono).
 You may have to install that too

 > [!NOTE]
-> It may or may not work :p
+> Some features may or may not work :p

 > [!TIP]
 > Checkout [BreadOnPenguins's st](https://github.com/BreadOnPenguins/st) to get inspiration :)